needle-mirror/com.unity.xr.hands/Documentation~/implement-a-provider.md

 ## Register a subsystem descriptor

 Each subsystem type has a corresponding subsystem descriptor type.
 Your provider should create and register a subsystem descriptor instance with Unity's [SubsystemManager](https://docs.unity3d.com/ScriptReference/SubsystemManager.html) to enable runtime discovery and activation of subsystems.
-To register your subsystem descriptor, include a static void method with the `[RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.SubsystemRegistration)]` attribute as shown in the example below, and in it call `XRHandSubystemDescriptor.Register` with subsystem descriptor information you are registering.
+To register your subsystem descriptor, include a static void method with the `[RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.SubsystemRegistration)]` attribute as shown in the example below, and in it call `XRHandSubsystemDescriptor.Register` with subsystem descriptor information you are registering.

 ```csharp
 // This class defines a hand subsystem provider